frdr-dfdr/frdr_docs/docs/en/external_review.md

-﻿Datasets can be shared with an external reviewer before they are published.
+﻿Datasets can be shared with an external reviewer before they are fully published.
 External reviewers do not need accounts in FRDR.

 ## Starting the External Review Process